MicrosoftDocs/architecture-center/docs/virtual-machines/baseline-content.md

 ##### Virtual machines

 [Azure boot diagnostics](/azure/virtual-machines/boot-diagnostics) is enabled to observe the state of their VM as it's booting up by collecting serial log information and screenshots.
 In this architecture, that data is stored in a Microsoft-managed storage resource that's accessible through Azure portal and [the Azure CLI vm boot-diagnostics get-boot-log command](/cli/azure/vm/boot-diagnostics?view=azure-cli-latest#az-vm-boot-diagnostics-get-boot-log).
-However, if your business requirements demand for more control, you can provision your own storage account to store boot diagnostics.
+However, if your business requirements require more control, you can provision your own storage account to store boot diagnostics.

 The VMs have [Azure Monitor Agent (AMA)](/azure/azure-monitor/agents/agents-overview) deployed, which collects monitoring data from the guest OS, with OS-specific [Data Collection Rules (DCR)](/azure/azure-monitor/agents/data-collection-rule-azure-monitor-agent) applied to each VM.
 The DCRs collect performance counters, OS logs, change tracking, dependency tracking, and web server HTTP logs.
 DCR allows filtering rules and data transformations to reduce the overall data volume being uploaded, thus lowering ingestion and storage costs significantly.
 As the scale set grows, newly allocated VMs are configured with the AMA settings enforced by a built-in Azure Policy assignment.